VishuMittal004/BARTR/README.md

 4. **Deploy**
    - Click "Deploy" and Vercel will build and deploy your application
    - You'll get a URL like `bartr.vercel.app` where your application is live

+### Live Deployment

+**The current version of BARTR is deployed at: [https://bartr1.vercel.app/](https://bartr1.vercel.app/)**

+You can visit this link to explore the full platform with all features implemented including:
+- User authentication (use any credentials)
+- Dashboard with skill matching
+- Messaging with report/block functionality
+- Barter request system
+- Money transfer capabilities

 ## 📁 Project Structure